Are UV Nail Dryers Safe?

 If you choose to get a gel manicure or pedicure, are there precautions you should take?

 Protect your skin and apply broad spectrum sunscreen SPF 30 or higher.
 For manicures, you could wear gloves with cutouts.
-I would also recommend people have a skin exam by a board-certified dermatologist once a year.
+I would also recommend people have a skin examination by a board-certified dermatologist once a year.
 And if someone sees anything unusual on their skin, they should go to a board-certified dermatologist promptly.

 What unusual markers should a person look out for?